Medicare Part A coverage is provided by the federal government and covers:

 Enrollment in Medicare Part A is usually automatic if you are already receiving Social Security retirement benefits or benefits from the Railroad Retirement Board (RRB) when you turn 65.
 Benefits begin the first day of the month you turn 65 (unless your birthday is the first day of the month).
 In that case, your benefits begin the month before your 65th birthday.
 You will receive your red, white and blue Medicare ID card approximately three months before you turn 65.

-In cases where your enrollment is not automatic, you have three periods to manually enroll.
+In cases where your enrollment is not automatic, you have three opportunities when you can manually enroll.
 These periods include:

 - Initial Enrollment Period when you turn 65